 - pH and osmolarity of infusates irritant and vesicant medications

-- Differences between midline, PICC, non-tunneled, tunneled, and implanted central vascular access device CVADs
+- Differences between midline, PICC line, non-tunneled, tunneled, and implanted central vascular access device CVADs

 - Management of patients receiving IV infusions of